RonnyA/qsec9/CONTRIB.md

 This document contains instructions for suggesting changes to Mission 009 - The Sorting Service

+- Fork this repository
+- Check open issues
+- Create a feature branch with the ticket # of the bug you're working on
+- Please update the ticket to let others know you're working on it.
+- Before opening a pull request - please make sure you've merged the latest changes from upstream
+- If there's no tickets or open requests - please read the overall statements and open a new ticket you can work with

 ## Repo Organization

 Below is a description of how this repository is organized.